hankbao/libreboot/docs/install/rpi_setup.md

     pi# sha512sum romread*.rom

-If they are identical sha512 hashes then you can generally assume that it\'s safe to flash your rom.
+If they are identical sha512 hashes then you can generally assume that it's safe to flash your rom.

     pi# ./flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=512 --chip <your_chip_name> -w libreboot.rom

 It may fail a couple times, but keep at it and when you get the message `Verifying flash...
 Verified` or
-`Warning: Chip content is identical to the requested image` then you\'re done.
+`Warning: Chip content is identical to the requested image` then you're done.

 Shut down your pi, put your box back together, and install a libre OS